Converg3nce/matic-docs/docs/matic-js-tutorial.md

 We currently have `1.680 TEST` tokens at our address on Matic — `0xdcd53258BA8A69C6a505300BE75447A772bFd3d6`

-To initiate the withdraw we will run `$ node withdraw-initiate.js`.
+To initiate the withdraw we will run `$ node initiate-withdraw.js`.

 Once this process is initiated, you will receive the transaction hash.
 The transaction hash will be used as input to run the next step i.e. completing the withdraw process.

 I’ll add the transaction hash to the code — `0xacd94a91e6d1dec48db29d1edf71102f69cb0a334ad8db3c0d0a219fe44a5d51`.
 Note that in your case, this transaction hash will be different.

-Once the initiate process is complete, we will wait for ~5 minutes, before running the second script `$node withdraw-complete.js`.
+Once the initiate process is complete, we will wait for ~5 minutes, before running the second script `$ node confirm-withdraw.js`.

 ![Arch](maticjstutorial-images/run-withdraw.png)